So you’re stepping into the role of Parent Teacher Organization (PTO) President for your child’s school and you have questions.

 This kit will make life so much easier!

-Should a PTO President share her plans and ideas with the Vice President before any Board or General PTO meeting?
+Should I as PTO President share my plans and ideas with the Vice President before any Board or General PTO meeting?

 Yes!
 Collaborating with the other members of your leadership team is a great way to include everyone and generate ideas and support at the same time.